LucyQ19/bamazon/README.md

 # bamazon

-### About BAMazon:
+### About this App:

 This app gives the user the option to purchase from the amazing BAMazon store, or the manager the option to view products for sale, to view products that are low in stock, to add new products, or to add stock to an existing product.
 A table displays, consisting of an item ID, product name, department name, price, and stock quantity.

-### What Packages Are Used:
+### Packages and Technologies Used for this App:

+* Node.js,
-* MySQL
+* MySQL,
-* Inquirer
+* Inquirer, and
 * CLI-Table

-### How It Works:

-1. Clone repository to your computer.
-2. Peform npm install in your terminal.
+### Setup the Local Environment of this App:

+1. Clone my repo using the command line.
+2. Change the directory to the cloned repo.
+3. Install all required NPM packages by typing npm install.
-3. Run node bamazonCustomer.js  or bamazonManager.js in your terminal.
+4. Start the application server on the command line by typing node bamazonCustomer.js  or bamazonManager.js in your terminal.

 ### The Customer Application: